Fantasizing About Murdering Your Boss Will Only Hurt You

 Colloquially, rumination has a benign meaning: to contemplate deeply.
 In psychology, rumination isn’t so harmless.
 It’s marked by intrusive, even obsessive thoughts that return a person to a particular stressor or negative experience, which the American Psychological Association says is strongly linked with the development of major depression.
 Typically, rumination is spurred by things like past trauma, chronic stress, or neurotic personality traits.
 Based on new research, there might be another way to spark rumination: to fantasize about killing someone you absolutely hate.

-Kai-Tak Poon, an assistant professor of psychology at the Education University of Hong Kong, lead a team that asked a group of 138 American adults to pick the person they hate the most.
+Kai-Tak Poon, an assistant professor of psychology at the Education University of Hong Kong, led a team that asked a group of 138 American adults to pick the person they hate the most.
 Half were asked to fantasize doing something violent to that person (which could involve murder, but could also just be an angry slap).
 The other participants were asked to fantasize taking any neutral action.
 The results suggested that those who fantasized aggression were more likely to ruminate, which then lowered their perception of their own wellbeing.
 Thinking about hurting a sworn enemy bums people out, even if, on a certain level, the idea is really appealing.

 Dennis Reidy, a professor involved with Georgia State University’s Center for Research on Interpersonal Violence, says there’s much scientific evidence for the link.
 “People who have aggressive fantasies are more likely to be aggressive, whether it’s physically or just a sense of irritability or hostile personality,” he says.
 “They are more negative people and are more likely to have negative affect, and lower subjective well being.”